reyzzz/quasaScale-backend/README.md

    ```

 1. Adjust .env file
-   - HEADSCALE_TOKEN is the token that you will generate using headscale
+   - HEADSCALE_API_KEY is the api key that you generate using headscale

       ```bash
       headscale apikeys create -e 999d